Research ideas

 Who this fits

-A strong match for someone who likes explicit constructions, matrix identities, and turning them into a generator.
+A good match for someone who likes explicit matrices and small verification scripts.

 Background